DamBasement/vintage-tv/README.md

 # DamBasement.github.io Project-Website

 Hi!
-This is r3d f0x's web page.
+This is my personal web page.

 Super simple and nostalgic 💔

 Enjoy it on your phone, tablet or laptop.

-Stay tuned, more to come, we just started!
+Stay tuned, more to come, we have just started!